atlarge-research/opendc/README.md

 ![opendc-frontend-construction](misc/artwork/opendc-frontend-construction.png)

-Users can construct datacenters (see above) and define experiments to see how these datacenters perform under different workloads and schedulers (see below).
+Users can construct datacenters (see above) and define portfolios of scenarios (experiments) to see how these datacenters perform under different workloads and schedulers (see below).

 ![opendc-frontend-simulation](misc/artwork/opendc-frontend-simulation.png)

-The simulator is accessible both as a ready-to-use website hosted by Delft University of Technology at [opendc.org](https://opendc.org), and as source code that users can run locally on their own machine.
+The simulator is accessible both as a ready-to-use website hosted by us at [opendc.org](https://opendc.org), and as source code that users can run locally on their own machine, through Docker.

-OpenDC is a project by the [@Large Research Group](http://atlarge-research.com).
+OpenDC is a project by the [@Large Research Group](https://atlarge-research.com).

 ## Architecture